 - (1) Foreigners who may apply to go into state quarantine for 14 days - (2) Foreigners who visit the country for a short period and who will have to be observed by medical staff or people who have been assigned by the Ministry of Public Health.

-At 26 June it is not clear how the quarantine substitute will work (eg will there be testing?)
+At 26 June it was not clear how the quarantine substitute will work (eg will there be testing?) .
+At 20 October there is no relevant quarantine free entry.